Le Anne Wisnieski

 Student Services Coordinator

 George Mason's accredited Master of Social Work (MSW) program, which began in the fall of 2002, prepares students for advanced social work practice.
 Our MSW program provides students with an initial Generalist year, followed by a year of Specialized study.
-Students have the option of enrolling under a two-year, three-year, or four-year plan.
+Students admitted to the on-campus program have the option of enrolling under a two-year, three-year, or four-year plan.
 Those who have earned a BSW degree from a CSWE-accredited program may qualify for the Advanced Standing program.

 The Generalist Curriculum includes courses in the foundations of social work; human behavior and social systems; poverty, oppression, and inequity; direct practice with individuals, families, groups, organizations, and communities; community practice across the life course; social work research; organizing and advocating for change; and psychopathology.